Certified CEHA Communities

 Coastal Erosion Hazard Area (CEHA) Community Annual Assessment Form

-The Coastal Erosion Hazard Area (CEHA) Community Annual Assessment Form (PDF) (1 MB) may be completed and submitted online or printed and mailed to New York State Department of Environmental Conservation, Division of Water, Attention: Sue McCormick, P.E., Bureau of Flood Protection and Dam Safety, 4th Floor, 625 Broadway, Albany, NY 12233-3504.
+The Coastal Erosion Hazard Area (CEHA) Community Annual Assessment Form (PDF, 622 KB) may be completed and submitted online or printed and mailed to New York State Department of Environmental Conservation, Division of Water, Attention: Sue McCormick, P.E., Bureau of Flood Protection and Dam Safety, 4th Floor, 625 Broadway, Albany, NY 12233-3504.
+The Supplemental Regulated Activities Form (PDF, 602 KB) provides additional space for completing the regulated section of the Local CEHA Management Program Annual Assessment Form.
+Save the forms to your computer and open the forms from your computer before you begin filling them out, otherwise information entered in the forms will be lost.

 The department assists certified communities with the administration of their local program.
 Communities can request assistance in their annual assessment form and the department will set up meeting with the community.
 The Department may also set-up meetings with local CEHA administrators assist communities with program administration, enforcement, or interpretation.
 The Department schedules assistance visits with every certified communities every 3 years.